balderdashy/sails-mongo/README.md

 To run tests while developing, you can run `npm run docker`.
 This command opens a docker instance and opens a shell.
 From there you can run `npm test` to run the tests as many times as you need.

+### NEXT FEATURES TO BE IMPLEMENTED
+- Support multiple protocols.
+Right now, the adapter validates/checks that the protocol is equal to `mongodb`, as described in the (connection string)[https://docs.mongodb.com/manual/reference/connection-string/] MongoDb documentation.
+  Since MongoDB 3.6, the protocol can be `mongodb+srv`, allowing for (DNS Seedlist Connection)[https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format] format.
+  It needs to be added to support MongoDB Atlas.

 #### Special thanks